-No matter what team you cheer for, there is always that one season for that team that didn’t quite make it but you still remember fondly.
+No matter what team you cheer for, there is always that one season for that team that didn’t quite make it, but you still remember fondly.
 If you’re a Cleveland Browns fan, it’s probably the “Cardiac Kids” of 1980.
 If you are a Denver Broncos fan, it’s probably the 1977 “Orange Crush” Broncos.
 The list could go on and on.
 As a Cincinnati Bengals fan, that team would be the 1988 version of my beloved Bengals.

+The 1988 Bengals were one of the most innovative teams in NFL history!
 Sure the team is most known for the “Ickey Shuffle” or the name Riverfront Stadium was given: “The Jungle”.
 But if you look deeper into that magical season, you will find that, unlike other teams that came up a little short, the 1988 Bengals had an effect on the NFL that is still felt in the league even today.
-The 1988 Bengals were one of the most innovative teams in NFL history!
-Admittedly, I am a Bengals fan and my team often falls short of my expectations (one Super Bowl win, please!) so I need something to hold on to.
-Don’t agree with my “innovative” claim?
+Admittedly, I am a Bengals fan, and my team often falls short of my expectations (one Super Bowl win, please!), so I need something to hold on to.
+Disagree with my “innovative” claim?
 Read the rest of this article.
 It may change your mind.